| 1. Duality ZF

 |ALGEBRA COMPUTER PROGRAM v2.1|

-Algebra Computer Program was a program I decided to create for the local science fair in high school.
+Algebra Computer Program was a program I decided to create for the local science fair.
 I was interested in programming a computer project to demonstrate my computer skills, but I had to find a topic which could be implemented into a program.
 Mathematics came to mind very quickly.
-This idea first struck me in grade IX, but I did not follow through with the plan.
-After the grade IX science fair, a pair of students won some award with a computer program.
+This idea first struck me the year before, but I did not follow through with the plan.
+After that science fair, a pair of students won some award with a computer program.
 The professor who was encouraging me to enter all along said, "That could have been you."
 So, I made a conscience decision to enter it in the fair next year.

 The program was coded in GW-BASIC v3.20 on my Tandy 1000 SX (originally an 8088, upgraded to a 286 with 640 KB of RAM), 2 - 3¼ inch floppies and no hard drive.
-This was not exactly top-of-the-line equipment, as this was in 1990-91 and 91-92 when I was in Grade X and XI.
-I had the machine since I was in grade VI, and it was not even top-of-the-line then.
+This was not exactly top-of-the-line equipment.
 386 class machines running at 33 MHz were out at this time, hard drives were standard equipment, and I recall a fellow student having 11 Megs of RAM at the time.
 We had a little laugh about what kind of program would ever require 11 megabytes of memory.

 The purpose of the project was to aid the teaching of algebra to students.
 It has several chapters which teach certain algebra skills, using algebra tiles when appropriate.
 Algebra tiles were recommended to be used in schools by top mathematics professors at the time.
 The program also tests and corrects students' answers on all topics covered.